mmirudeea/website/website/tutorial/embassy/index.md

             "coreConfigs": [
                 {
                     "coreIndex": 0,
-                    // Modify this path to match your project's name "programBinary": "target/thumbv6m-none-eabi/debug/project_name",
-                    // Comment this line if the svd file is not present "svdFile": "./.vscode/rp2040.svd",
+                    "programBinary": "./target/thumbv8m.main-none-eabihf/debug/${workspaceFolderBasename}",
+                    "svdFile": "./.vscode/rp2350.svd",
                     "rttEnabled": true,
-                    "options": {
-                        "env": {
-                            "DEFMT_LOG": "debug"
                 }
-                    },
-                }
             ],
-            "consoleLogLevel": "Info", //Error, Warn, Info, Debug, Trace "wireProtocol": "Swd"
         }
     ]
 }
 ```

 :::warning
-Remember to modify the path provided to the `"programBinary"` attribute so that it matches with the one you want to debug.
-It will most likely have a different name and it might also be located in `release/` instead of `debug/` depending on your build options.
+If you're not using the `workspaceFolderBasename` variable, remember to modify the path provided to the `"programBinary"` attribute so that it matches with the one you want to debug.
+The binary will have the same name you gave to the project when running `cargo new` and it might be located in `release/` instead of `debug/` depending on your build options.
 :::

 You can find out more about this configuration file and available options, as well as the debugging process itself from the official [probe-rs documentation](https://probe.rs/docs/tools/debugger/).

-**On Windows**, you will also have to create a `tasks.json` file in the `.vscode/` folder in order to define the `rust: cargo build` task.
+**On Windows**, you may also have to create a `tasks.json` file in the `.vscode/` folder in order to define the `rust: cargo build` task, in case it is not recognized.
 Here is what it should contain:

 ##### tasks.json